 - Navigate to the (Panel > 'Mail' > 'Anti-Spam') page.

-- Click 'Enable Filter' next to your domain.
+- Click 'Enable Filter' next to your domain (only shows for domains with active email hosting).

 Once you have enabled spam filtering on a domain, there is no way to reverse this action.